core-wg/comi/draft-ietf-core-comi.md

 | DELETE    | Delete a datastore resource or a data node resource                                         |
 {: align="left"}

-There is at most one instance of the 'k' query parameter for YANG list element selection for the GET, PUT, POST, and DELETE methods.
+There is at most one instance of the query parameter for instance identifier keys {{query}} for YANG list element selection for the GET, PUT, POST, and DELETE methods.
 Having multiple instances of that query parameter shall be treated as an error.